starkbank/sdk-python/README.md

 ## Stark Bank API documentation

-If want to take a look at our API, follow [this link](https://docs.api.starkbank.com/?version=latest).
+If you want to take a look at our API, follow [this link](https://docs.api.starkbank.com/?version=latest).

 ## Installation